U.S. fund managers brace for consumer slowdown

 Low U.S. unemployment and rising wages should point to a healthy consumer, but worries about global growth, domestic U.S. politics and a U.S.-China trade war have been wearing on consumer and investor moods.

-Wall Street expects fourth-quarter earnings growth of 14.5 percent for the S&P 500’s consumer discretionary index - below the 17.8 percent consensus from October at the beginning of the fourth quarter, according to data from Refinitiv.
+Wall Street expects fourth-quarter earnings growth of 14.7 percent for the S&P 500’s consumer discretionary index - below the 17.8 percent consensus from October at the beginning of the fourth quarter, according to data from Refinitiv as of Friday morning.

-For consumer staples, fourth-quarter earnings are expected to grow 4.5 percent, down from the 6.7 percent consensus in October, and are expected to shrink to 0.9 percent growth for the first quarter.
+For consumer staples, fourth-quarter earnings are expected to grow 4.2 percent, down from the 6.7 percent consensus in October, with 0.7 percent growth expected for the first quarter.

-In comparison, the broader S&P benchmark is expected to report fourth-quarter earnings growth of 16.2 percent and first-quarter growth of 0.1 percent.
+In comparison, the broader S&P benchmark is expected to report fourth-quarter earnings growth of 16.8 percent and decline 0.1 percent in the first quarter.

 “Our thoughts on the global consumer is that the marginal data points coming in are more negative than positive,” said Eric Freedman, Chief Investment Officer at U.S. Bank Wealth Management in Minneapolis.
 His firm is “market weight to slightly underweight” on consumer discretionary while it views consumer staples valuations as “fair to slightly over valued.”